Coding-Coach/coding-coach/content/blog/cc-product-roadmap-1/index.md

 ### Asking for help
 Today I was asked by a mentee who recently join the community:

 > Why did you guys decided to help people like us(mentees)?
 You decided to give us a little bit of your time and share knowledge with us.
-You might not know how valuable your advices are to us, but It's as valuable as gold, even more.
-I'm just curious about what motivate mentors like you?.
+You might not know how valuable your advice is to us, but It's as valuable as gold, even more.
+I'm just curious about what motivates mentors like you?.

 My answer was something like this: